Temporal Changes in Gut Microbiome in Patients With Irritable Bowel Syndrome and the Relationship to Host Genetics and Diet

 The stability of the gut microbiome is affected by environmental factors such as diet.
 The changes in gut microbiome can in turn affect host gene expression, resulting in symptoms that are caused by changes in the host physiology.
 Dr. Kashyap's lab is studying how the gut microbiome changes over time and how the relationship between the microbiome and environmental factors affects host physiology.

-Irritable bowel syndrome is a chronic gastrointestinal disorder that affects as many as 1 in 5 people in North America, predominantly females.
-While it is not associated with increased mortality, it imposes a significant health burden with an increase in morbidity and annual costs reaching up to $20 billion.
-Patients with IBS have changes in their gut microbiome that have often been implicated in the pathogenesis; however, there is very little data to support this.
+IBS is a chronic gastrointestinal disorder that affects as many as 1 in 5 people in North America, predominantly females.
+While it is not associated with increased mortality, it imposes a significant health burden with an increase in morbidity and annual costs reaching $20 billion.
+Patients with IBS have changes in their gut microbiomes that have often been implicated in the pathogenesis of the syndrome, but so far, there is very little data to support this connection.

-An important aim of this project is to understand the relationship between host genes, gut microbiome and IBS symptoms.
-This information will help develop novel prebiotics and probiotics for treatment.
+An important aim of this project is to understand how diet affects the gut microbiome, resulting in changes in host function and symptoms in IBS.
+This information will help develop novel prebiotics and probiotics for treatment of IBS.